romanvm/romans_blog/docs/usage.rst

 After deploying the site login to the admin panel and start writing your posts in **Posts** section.
 Optionally you can create categories to assign to your posts.

-Posts and Pages are created and edited using a rich text WYSIWYG editor (TinyMCE).
+Posts and Pages are created and edited using a rich text WYSIWYG editor (TinyMCE 4).

 .. figure:: _static/writing_post.jpg